 They are your most cost-effective restoration because they last so long.

-The shape, contours, contacts and bite of gold restorations are the best because they are precision custom-crafted for you under a microscope by the finest gold technicians.
+The shape, contours, contacts, and bite of gold restorations are the best because they are precision custom-crafted for you under a microscope by the finest gold technicians.

-They will not tarnish, oxidize, corrode, turn black or react with oral fluids as other materials do.
+They will not tarnish, oxidize, corrode, turn black, or react with oral fluids as other materials do.
 They will always maintain their original brilliance and luster.

 Gold restorations expand and contract to temperature changes the same as your natural tooth structure.
 This is important to maintaining their fit seal and is also what helps avoid tooth fracture.

-Because of gold’s pliable yet durable nature, it will not break, chip or fracture.
+Because of gold’s pliable yet durable nature, it will not break, chip, or fracture.

-They are compatible with esthetic and cosmetic handling of teeth and smiles.
+They are compatible with the esthetic and cosmetic handling of teeth and smiles.
 We can most often preserve most of the beauty of the white, natural enamel that shows when you smile while protecting the biting areas of the teeth with the strength and security of gold.